thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 * Everyone was looking forward to seeing the entire Stockholm sky light up with fireworks.
 Come midnight there is a fog that quickly turned into smog from smoke from all the fireworks.
-We saw pretty much nothing.
+We barely saw the fireworks people shot next door.
 * My cell phone got to see a whole of two minutes of the new year before I dropped it on the floor and cracked the screen.
 * I got to stand on the table and [address the entire party][rousing] three